Europe is teetering on edge of change; Trump might push it over

 Not just the important relationship between the two countries, but, potentially, the future of the European Union.

 Trump's chaotic entry to the global stage is already having repercussions.
-How he handles himself with Merkel and what he does -- and tweets -- in the days following may trigger what could be another tumultuous year in the politics of Europe.
+Trump's actions could trigger another tumultuous year in a fragile Europe ever more fragmented by nationalism

 Close to a dozen European countries -- including Germany -- will go to the polls this year with populist-nationalists, many of whom who were buoyed by Trump's victory, riding high in the polls.